Protect your schema from unexpected data

 • Eliminate Schema errors caused by unexpected data

 Sometimes, Amplitude might receive data from your app that it doesn't know what to do with.
-This is usually the result of a Schema violation, and it means the data Amplitude has just received is not accounted for in your Schema.
-If you see a Schema violation, you have probably neglected to plan for that particular data type or value when you first set up your Schema.
+This is usually the result of a schema violation, and it means the data Amplitude has just received isn't accounted for in your schema.
+If you see a schema violation, you've probably neglected to plan for that particular data type or value when you first set up your schema.

-You can tell Amplitude how to handle these situations by configuring your Schema settings.
-Currently, you can configure for three different types of Schema violations.
-Find your Schema settings by clicking into Amplitude Data and navigating to Settings > Schema Settings.
+You can tell Amplitude how to handle these situations by configuring your schema settings.
+You can configure for three different types of schema violations.
+Find your schema settings by clicking into Amplitude Data and navigating to Settings > Schema Settings.

 Feature availability